odysseyprogramme/odyssey-website-dev/README.md

 The website: https://odysseyprogramme.github.io/odyssey-website-dev/

 After much pain, the website is finally up and running, again.
-This page is for whoever is going to take over the technical duties of running the website.
+This page is for whoever is going to take over the technical challenge of running the website.
 Please do not repeat the problem the seniours left us: bad documentation, no established workflow, now reading materials on how to get started etc.

 A few files that you will frequent:
 [css](https://github.com/odysseyprogramme/odyssey-website-dev/blob/d2ca0267793a68e9971163c110ac1ff3eacda132/themes/bricks/static/css/lamboz.css)